 Cobra Museum (Amstelveen) – Sigmar Polke vs Blaudzun.
 Music of Unknown Origin, audio-visual exhibition expected 14 Dec 2019 to 5 Apr 2020.

 Sport in Amsterdam and Netherlands

-Premier League – The invitational Premier League of darts event returns to the Netherlands for the 4th time.
-At the Ahoy Rotterdam, 27/28 Mar 2019.
+Premier League – The invitational Premier League of darts event returns to the Netherlands for the 5th time.
+At the Ahoy Rotterdam, dates to be announced.

 Friday Night Skate – 20km organised skate around the streets of Amsterdam held every Friday night (2030, weather permitting) from Vondelpark Pavilion.